Frequently Asked Questions

 How can I schedule an appointment with you?

-What are your qualifications to provide fertility and women's health nutrition counseling?
+What are your qualifications to provide fertility and women's health nutrition and yoga counseling?

 I live for this stuff!
 Sure, I have training, experience, and credentials in nutrition, aromatherapy, and women's health but beyond all that, I really love helping women feel better in their bodies and improve their fertility, simply and naturally.